 Requiring a mains power supply these systems are primarily used in laboratory settings, clinics, or mobile testing centres.
 Desktop readers are often larger to enable a stable platform, with an easy to use, clear and visible user interface, offering robust, rapid, and sensitive quantification of lateral flow assays.
 Desktop readers often come with full flexibility for data connectivity such as USB, LAN, Wi-Fi, Bluetooth.

 Where a portable, in-field, solution is required compact hand-held lateral flow readers are available.
-These can be smaller versions of the desktop systems with a simpler and smaller user interface or can be custom built applications (Apps) in smartphones.
+These can be smaller versions of the desktop systems with a simpler and smaller user interface or can be custom built applications (Apps) within Smartphones.

 The increasing demand by GPs, clinicians, veterinarians, farmers and food safety professionals, to generate real-time results, enabling rapid decision making, is driving the decentralisation of laboratory testing.
 Reader technology is an essential tool for generating and storing real-time results, whether that be simple qualitative or more complex quantitative results with associated algorithms.